 Not surprisingly, many plan sponsors are becoming highly focused on the departures of retirees.
-According to Cerulli, one-third of large 401(k) plan sponsors (those with over \$250 million in plan assets) say they would prefer participants stay in their plan.
+More than 60% of employers want to keep retirees in their plan.
 Adding solutions for nearing and current retirees may help plan sponsors retain this valuable participant group.